GriffonXPan/profile/_pages/research.md

 Research Interests
 ======
-My research falls in smart and resilient structural and construction engineering.
-My research interests include:
+My research falls in smart and resilient structural and construction engineering, with an emphasis on:
-* Infrastructure inspection, monitoring, and maintenance
+* Infrastructure inspection, monitoring, and maintenance using AI, multi-sensor fusion, and mobile robots
-* Digital twin-supported structural design and nondestructive testing
-* Design and assessment of innovative modular structures
+* Design, construction, and assessment of innovative modular structures
-* Construction automation
+* Automated construction technologies using AI and construction robots

 Research Opportunities
 ======